dustinpfister/blog_posts/_posts/nodejs-child-process-fork.md

 layout: post
 categories: node.js
 id: 517
-updated: 2019-08-07 11:38:28
+updated: 2019-08-07 11:41:23
-version: 1.2
+version: 1.3
 ---

 I have been doing a lot of work revolving the use of the child process module as of late, so I thought I would write some demos about the node fork child process method.
+This node fork method does not launch a copy of the current process, but it does start a new node process with the given external script given as the first argument.
+It is similar to other methods in the child process module such as spawn, but it is set up a little different by default, and might be a better alternative to using spawn when it comes to launching an additional node process on the host os.

 <!-- more -->